TL-System/plato/README.md

 ### Installing Plato with MindSpore

 Plato is designed to support multiple deep learning frameworks, including PyTorch, TensorFlow, and MindSpore.
-For MindSpore support, Plato currently supports MindSpore 1.1.1 (1.2 and 1.3 are not supported, as they do not support `Tensor` objects to be pickled and sent over a network).
+For MindSpore support, Plato currently supports MindSpore 1.1.1 (1.2.1 and 1.3.0 are not supported, as [they do not support `Tensor` objects to be pickled](https://gitee.com/mindspore/mindspore/issues/I43RPP?from=project-issue) and sent over a network).
 Though we provided a `Dockerfile` for building a Docker container that supports MindSpore 1.1.1, in rare cases it may still be necessary to install Plato with MindSpore in a GPU server running Ubuntu Linux 18.04 (which MindSpore requires).
 Similar to a PyTorch installation, we need to first create a new environment with Python 3.7.5 (which MindSpore 1.1.1 requires), and then install the required packages:

 ```shell
 conda create -n mindspore python=3.7.5